It wasn’t always necessary to use online marketing tools to run a thriving offline business. But it is now.

-The problem is that every other plumber wants to have that spot as well, so there’s a lot of competition trying to convince Google that they are the best search result to show.
+The problem is that every other plumber also wants to have that same spot.
+There’s a lot of competition trying to convince Google that yours is the best search result to show.

 - Beginner’s Guide to SEO (Search Engine Optimization)